tiprankstipranks

 Our investments are exposed to credit risk, interest rate fluctuation, and changes in value.

 We depend on income from our investment portfolio for a significant portion of our revenue and earnings.
-Our investments can be negatively affected by (i) liquidity, (ii) credit deterioration, (iii) financial results, (iv) public equity and/or debt market changes, (v) economic conditions, including heightened levels of economic inflation, (vi) political risk, (vii) sovereign risk, (viii) interest rate fluctuations, or (ix) other factors, including climate change risk and civil unrest.
-Our investment portfolio's value is subject to credit risk from our held securities' issuers, guarantors, and financial guarantee insurers, and other counterparties in certain transactions.
-Defaults on any of our investments by any issuer, guarantor, financial guarantee insurer, or other counterparty could reduce our net investment income and increase net realized investment losses.
-We are subject to the risk that the issuers or guarantors of our fixed income securities may default on principal and interest payment obligations.
-Additionally, we are exposed to interest rate risk, primarily related to the market price and cash flow variability associated with changes in interest rates.
+Our investments can be negatively affected by (i) liquidity, (ii) credit deterioration, (iii) financial results, (iv) public and private market volatility, (v) economic conditions, including heightened levels of economic inflation, (vi) political risk, (vii) sovereign risk, (viii) interest rate fluctuations, (ix) international trade policies and tariffs, or (x) other factors, including civil unrest and other catastrophic events, some of which may be impacted by climate change risk.
+Our investment portfolio's value is subject to credit risk from the issuers, guarantors, financial guarantee insurers, and other counterparties to the securities we hold or transactions we enter.
+Defaults by any of these parties could reduce our net investment income and increase net realized investment losses.
+We are also subject to the risk that the issuers or guarantors of our fixed income securities may default on principal and interest payment obligations.
+Additionally, we are exposed to interest rate risk, primarily related to the market price and cash flow variability associated with interest rate changes.
 Consequently, the amount of our cash and cash equivalents and the value and liquidity of our marketable and non-marketable securities may fluctuate substantially.
 Future fluctuations in the value of our cash, cash equivalents, and marketable and non-marketable securities could result in significant losses that have a material adverse impact on our financial condition and operating results.
-Our investment portfolio is exposed to climate change-related transition and physical investment risks. - Transition risks arise from society's transition to a low-carbon economy, driven by policy and regulations, low-carbon technology advances, and shifting public sentiment and societal preferences.
+Our investment portfolio is exposed to climate change-related transition and physical investment risks. - Transition risks arise from the world's transition to a low-carbon economy, driven by government policy and regulation, advances in low-carbon technology, and shifting societal preferences and public sentiment.
 This transition to renewable energy sources may lead to (i) stranded assets in sectors with high carbon footprints or those closely tied to carbon-based economic activity, such as the fossil fuel and automotive industries, (ii) increased costs for infrastructure reinvestment and replacement, and litigation defense of carbon-intensive sectors, (iii) lower corporate profitability, (iv) lower property values, and (v) lower household wealth.
-The Paris Agreement Capital Transition Assessment defines the carbon-intensive sectors as the most exposed to transition risks: oil and gas, coal, power, automotive, cement, aviation, and steel.
-As of December 31, 2023 and December 31, 2022, carbon-intensive sectors within our fixed income securities portfolio represented about 4% of our total invested assets. - Physical investment risks include the risk of investment losses on our commercial and residential mortgage-backed securities exposed to climate-related catastrophic losses that can cause business disruption, destroy capital, increase costs to recover from disasters, reduce revenue, and cause population displacement and migration.
+The Paris Agreement Capital Transition Assessment defines the carbon-intensive sectors as the most exposed to transition risk: oil and gas, coal, power, automotive, cement, aviation, and steel.
+Carbon-intensive sectors within our fixed income securities portfolio represented about 4% and 5% of our total invested assets as of December 31, 2025 and December 31, 2024, respectively. - Physical investment risks include the risk of investment losses on our commercial and residential mortgage-backed securities exposed to climate-related catastrophic losses that can cause business disruption, destroy capital, increase costs to recover from disasters, reduce revenue, and cause population displacement and migration.
 These, in turn, can lower residential and commercial property values, household wealth, and corporate profitability, potentially creating financial and credit market losses impacting insurer asset values.
-As of December 31, 2023, about 70% of our residential mortgage-backed securities were backed by government agencies.
-We generally invest in the top tranches of commercial mortgage-backed securities, which limit potential losses from property value declines.
-As of December 31, 2023, about 75% of our commercial mortgage-backed securities had "AAA" credit ratings.
-Significant future investment value declines could require further losses recorded on securities we sell and credit losses.
+As of December 31, 2025, about 76% of our residential mortgage-backed securities were backed by government agencies.
+We generally invest in the top tranches of commercial mortgage-backed securities, which limit potential losses from declines in property value.
+As of December 31, 2025, about 71% of our commercial mortgage-backed securities had "AAA" credit ratings.
+Significant future declines in investment values could require further losses recorded on securities we sell and credit losses.
 For more information regarding market interest rate, credit, and equity price risk, see Item 7A.
 "Quantitative and Qualitative Disclosures About Market Risk." of this Form 10-K.

 Corporate Activity and Growth1 | 5.0%